BehnamBarabadi/RAG-with-Azure-OpenAI/README.md

 RAG patterns that include Azure AI Search have the elements indicated in the following illustration.
 ![architecture-diagram](https://github.com/BehnamBarabadi/RAG-with-Azure-OpenAI/assets/59636426/9bc99705-296d-43df-bea0-156504315d39)

+- App UX (web app) for the user experience
+- App server or orchestrator (integration and coordination layer)
+- Azure AI Search (information retrieval system)
+- Azure OpenAI (LLM for generative AI)

+The web app provides the user experience, providing the presentation, context, and user interaction.
+Questions or prompts from a user start here.
+Inputs pass through the integration layer, going first to information retrieval to get the search results, but also go to the LLM to set the context and intent.

 This repository includes the code needed to perform RAG on Azure.